kuutsav/LeetComp/README.md

 Analysing compensations mentioned on the Leetcode forums.

-> Note: Only supports posts from `India` at the moment
+> Note: Only supports posts from `India` at the moment.

 LeetComp works by regularly fetching new posts from the [leetcode compensations page](https://leetcode.com/discuss/compensation).
 The `leetcomp` directory contains python scripts to fetch and parse new posts.
 New posts are updated in `posts.db`, a SQLite database.
 The parsed posts are updated directly into `js/data.js` which helps power the content in `index.html`